nickhward/Aubo-Pick-And-Place/README.md

 **Running Aubo Driver**

 First make sure that the computer can connect to Aubo Robot.
-On the Aubo ipad, go to network settings->tap ifconfig:
+To do this go onto the Aubo ipad, go to network settings->tap ifconfig:

 ![image](https://user-images.githubusercontent.com/78880630/125127557-8c24fe80-e0b1-11eb-884d-46a92c90292d.png)